S.Korea lawmaker says Apple, Google not doing enough to comply with app store law | Technology

 S.Korea lawmaker says Apple, Google not doing enough to comply with app store law

-However, it is not clear how compliance will be enforced nor what the penalties will be if the rules are breached.
-An early draft of the enforcement ordinance seen by Reuters details a fine of up to "2% of revenue" as a penalty for an infraction of the law by app market operators.
+However, it is not clear what the penalties will be if the rules are breached.
+An early draft of the enforcement ordinance seen by Reuters details a fine of up to "2% of revenue" as the penalty for an infraction of the law by app market operators.

+"We've seen in other jurisdictions that these monetary penalties don't deter companies like Apple and Google because to them, it's a drop in the bucket," said Meghan DiMuzio, executive director of advisory group Coalition for App Fairness.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)